moriyoshi/inverse-tcp-tunnel/README.md

 ```
 Usage of ./client:
   -downstream string
     	address to connect (downstream)
   -loglevel string
     	loglevel (default "info")
+  -proxy string
+    	proxy URL (e.g. socks5://localhost:1080)
   -upstream string
     	address to connect (upstream)
 ```

 * `-downstream`

 	Specifies the remote address where the ITT server is listening (the counterpart should have been configured with `-tunnel`).
 Unix domain sockets can be specified by prefixing the path with `unix:`.

+* `-upstream`

+	Specifies the remote address of the service in question.
+Unix domain sockets can be specified by prefixing the path with `unix:`.

 * `-loglevel`

 	Specifies the log level.
 The possible values are `fatal`, `error`, `warning`, `info`, `debug`, and `trace`.
 Beware that setting this to `trace` will make the server to dump the raw network traffic.

+* `-proxy`

+    Specifies another proxy to establish the connection with.
+Currently the following are supported:

+    * `socks5://` (actually this works in the same way as `socks5h://`...)
-* `-upstream`
+    * `socks5h://`

-	Specifies the remote address of the service in question.
-Unix domain sockets can be specified by prefixing the path with `unix:`.

 ## License